nutanix-cloud-native/opendocs/docs/ccm/latest/ccm_configuration.md

 ```

-This document will provide an overview of the supported configuration parameters.
+The table below provides an overview of the supported configuration parameters.

 ### Configuration parameters